nightroman/FarNet/FSharpFar/README.md

 Commands in Far Manager may be invoked is several ways:

-- Commands typed in panels.
+- Typed in the panels command line.
-- Commands stored in user menus.
+- Typed in the "Invoke" input box.
-- Commands stored in file associations.
+- Stored in user menus.
-- Commands invoked by predefined macros:
+- Stored in file associations.
-    - Commands bound to keys.
+- Invoked by macros bound to keys.

-    - Commands typed in an input box.
+The first two option are available right away.
+In panels type commands in the command line.
+In other areas use the menu `F11` \ `FarNet` \ `Invoke` to open the command input box.

-The first option is available right away.
-If you are in panels then just type required commands in the command line.
+Other ways need some work for defining and storing commands.

-Other options need some work for defining and storing commands.
-But then they are used without typing and available not just in panels.
+But then commands are invoked without typing.

 **F# scripts in user menus**